kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/prompt-engg-intro.md

 *Output:*
 ```
-GPT-3 is so intelligent that it can tell a joke without a punchline.
+GPT-3 is so good at generating text that even Shakespeare would say, "To be or not to be, that is the question... but GPT-3 already knows the answer!"
 ```

 Did our instructions improve our output?
 Admittedly, this is not the funniest joke ever told.
 And unlike supervised learning problems, there is no easy error or loss metric to compare between the two outputs.
 Let's look at exactly what we asked the model to generate and what we received: